-The primary objective of the Capital Management function is to ensure that the Company has sufficient capital to meet its obligations.
+The primary objective of the Capital Management function (performed on behalf of the Company by Codan Forsikring A/S) is to ensure that the Company has sufficient capital to meet its obligations.
 This is achieved by optimising the balance between return and risk, whilst maintaining economic and regulatory capital in accordance with risk appetite.